 If you’re after some really fresh fish, go to this market early!

-then there’s an interesting daily market which is held at the main square in Rabat Gozo.
+If you’re visiting Gozo Island, then there’s an interesting daily market which is held at the main square in Rabat Gozo.

 Other large markets worth mentioning are the following: